kminuki/zraid-asplos25-ae/README.md

 ### Evaluation instructions

 Since ZRAID requires specific hardware and software dependencies, we have pre-configured an environment for the evaluators on our machine.
-Therefore, evaluators do not need to install the kernel or additional applications (please skip A.4 in the artifact appendix).
+Therefore, evaluators do not need to install the kernel or additional applications (please skip steps 2, 4, 5, and 6 in Section A.4 of the artifact appendix.).

 ### Accessing the evaluation environment